-Construction projects require the work and dedication of many key players, whether they involve the building of a school, a commercial business, or an entirely new residential neighborhood.
+Construction projects require the work and dedication of many key players, whether they involve building a school, a commercial business, or an entirely new residential neighborhood.

 Some primary examples of the work that general contractors do include: